-This information is for legal representatives to help them assist their clients in applying to the Financial Assistance Scheme (FAS), and find out how to receive payment.
+This information is for legal representatives to help them assist their clients in applying to the Financial Assistance Scheme (FAS), and how to receive payment for legal costs.

 If you are looking for legal advice to help you with your application please go to legal assistance.